BCCHR-IT/custom-template-engine/README.md

 ## File Upload Fields

 Templates are listed in a dropdown list in file upload field dialogs.
-The user may choose to select a file and upload it in the usual manner or selet a template.
+The user may choose to select a file and upload it in the usual manner or select a template.
 When a template is selected, it will be filled and saved to the field.

 ##  Web Application Load Balancing